 Dress your skeletons in “hillbilly” gear.
 If their joints don’t stay in place when you pose them, wire them to the rib cage in hilarious poses.
 The picture shown here is very Deliverance, with a sense of humor — if that’s possible!
 (We believe it is, but then again…we’re creepy!)

-The Peddling Dead
+The Pedaling Dead

 For this idea, your skeletons don’t need to walk — they have a sweet ride!

 Use any bicycle for this idea.
 Use the kickstand, if your bicycle has one, to secure the bike upright.
 If not, set the wheels between large stones.
 Place your skeleton in riding position on the seat.
 Wire its hands to the handlebars.

 Even more horrifying: dress your skellie as a child and dress up the bike old school, with a huge bicycle horn and ribbons in the wheels.
 Eek!
 Use 3″ or 4″ poseable skeletons for a child, 5″ or larger for an adult.

 All Creeped Up

 If you have a skeleton or two hanging around and they’re in a state of disrepair, don’t despair.
 This quick decor idea covers flaws and is very creepy!